 6. How much funding is available?

-Financial assistance provided through the EDAP requires compliance with applicable rules, policies, and statutes including:
+EDAP financial assistance requires compliance with applicable rules, policies, and statutes including:

-- Projects must be located in economically distressed areas and meet characteristics including:
+- Projects must be located in economically distressed areas with characteristics including:

-- Median household income less than 75% of the median state household income
+- Median household income less than 75 percent of the median state household income

 - Present facilities are inadequate to meet residents' minimal needs